yash91989201/my-hashnode-blogs/clk5m0ke300050amp6jds7oyj.md

 ![Basic Linux Tutorial for Begineers in details | What is linux and  Architecture of linux](https://generalnote.com/images/Linux-Tutorial/Architecture-of-Linux.jpg align="center")

-The Linux operating system architecture consists of four key components: hardware, kernel, shell, application and utilities.
+The Linux operating system architecture consists of four key components: **hardware, kernel, shell, application and utilities.**

 1. **Kernel:** The kernel is like the brain of an operating system.
 It plays a crucial role in controlling everything that happens in the Linux OS.
 It has different parts that work together with the hardware of the computer.

 2. **System libraries:** these are special types of functions that are used to implement the functionality of the operating system.

-3. **Shell:** It is an interface to the kernel which hides the complexity of the kernel’s functions from the users.
-It takes commands from the user and executes the kernel’s functions.
+3. **Shell:** It is an interface to the kernel which takes commands from the user and executes the kernel’s functions.
 We can interact with the shell with the help of a terminal, a terminal is a wrapper program that runs a shell and allows us to enter commands.

 4. **Hardware Layer:** This layer consists of all physical devices like RAM, HDD, CPU etc.